vpcarroll15/college-football/results.md

 *home_field*=200, then we pretend as though the Finches are rated 1200.
 The Groundhogs retain their old rating of 1000.
 We then predict that the Finches have a ~75% chance of winning.

+If our optimization algorithm decides that home field advantage doesn't matter, then it can always set it to 0 and cancel it out of the model.

 ### Regression to the mean between seasons

 One final, important distinction between college football and chess is that every year in college football, the team becomes substantially different in the offseason.
 Some years, a team gets a lot better; other times, it gets a lot worse.
 In general, though, we should expect some [regression to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean).
 (We have all been waiting for Alabama to regress to the mean for a long time...)

-To be frank, I think that I could leave this variable out of the model.
-Yes, college football teams become stronger or weaker in the offseason, but dynasties also last for a long time because of college football's recruiting imbalances.
-The best predictor for who will be good next season is to look at who is good this season.

-Nevertheless, I don't want to make any judgment calls about what should or shouldn't be in the model.
-Our optimization algorithm can decide which variables are useful and which are not.
-So I will give it a parameter to play with:
-*season_regression*.
+I will address this with a parameter called *season_regression.*

 It works like this: if a team's strength is 1500 at the end of the season, and the average strength of a team in the league is 1000, then I adjust the team's strength as follows in the offseason: